-Transmit-enabling control output from amplifier to the transceiver.
+This is the amplifier's transmit-enabling control output to the transceiver.

 The KEY-OUT socket on the rear panel provides an extra control signal from the amplifier to the transceiver.
-It can be used for improving the receive/transmit (RX/TX) switching safety.
+This can be used for improving the receive/transmit (RX/TX) switching safety.

-KEY-OUT is a low-powered open-collector output, make sure that the signal voltage coming from the respective transceiver connection does not exceed 50 VDC (open circuit) and the closed-circuit current is below 20 mA.
+KEY-OUT is a low-power open-drain output, make sure that the signal voltage coming from the respective transceiver connection does not exceed 50 VDC (open circuit) and the closed-circuit current is below 20 mA.

-If your transceiver has a suitable input that disables transmission unless grounded externally, we recommend that you connect it with a shielded cable terminated in a Phono (RCA) connector to the KEY-OUT socket of the amplifier.
+If your transceiver has a suitable input that disables transmission unless grounded externally, we recommend that you connect it with a shielded cable terminated in a Phono (RCA) connector to the KEY-OUT socket (see Figure 2-2 Rear panel - Connections, Pos. (c)) of the amplifier.

-ACOM 700S will operate normally with KEY-OUT unconnected if your transceiver has no such input.
+ACOM 1200S will operate normally with KEY-OUT unconnected if your transceiver has no such input.